 If Multi Router Traffic Grapher (MRTG) has not been configured, the system displays a message indicating that it is not available.
 To configure the tool:

 - 1. Make sure Perl 5.005 is installed on your system. - 2.
-At the command prompt, type
+At the command prompt, type to ensure that the perl binary is in your PATH.

 '''

 perl ./pathfix.pl 'which perl'

 '''